 How to make them

 These cookies are quick and easy to make.
-Start by toasting the pecans in a dry pan on the stove set to low-medium heat for a few minutes – just until they smell fragrant and look slightly darker in colour.
+Start by toasting the pecans in a dry pan on the stove set to low-medium heat for a few minutes – just until they smell fragrant and look slightly darker in color.
 Allow them to cool while you’re preparing the cookie dough.

 Next you’ll set the oven to preheat to 375 degrees Fahrenheit, then grab a large mixing bowl.
 Add the creamy almond butter, maple syrup, vinegar, salt, and pure vanilla extract to the bowl, then use a whisk to mix well.